pass-culture/pass-culture-app-native/doc/installation/web.md

 You can choose between multiple environments (development, testing, staging, integration & production).
 See `package.json` to see the available scripts.

+The web app doesn't work locally with some adblocker (uBlock Origin)

 For more information about the web app setup, [read more here](../development/general-info-web.md).